ns-moosavi/coval/arrau/README.md

 2) keep_non_referring:  if this option is included in the command, all markables that are annotated as non_referring, both in the key and system files, will be included in the evaluation.
 If this option is included, separate recall, precision, and F1 scores would be reported for identifying the annotated non-referring markables.

-As a result, if you only run "python arrau-scorer.py <key> <system>" without any additional options, the evaluation is performed by incorporating all coreferent and singleton markables and without considering non-referring markables.
+As a result, if you only run 'python arrau-scorer.py key system' without any additional options, the evaluation is performed by incorporating all coreferent and singleton markables and without considering non-referring markables.

 Overall, the above options enable the following evaluation modes: